 We think it's a valuable and popular resource.

-Much of this graphics and web design blog consists of posts which are there for inspiration.
+Much of the graphics and posts are there for inspiration.

 One for the CSS junkies.
 CSS Mania is the most popular CSS showcase site - that's not very different from saying this is a website showcase.